jasonj326/variant-application-b7e3st/README.md

 🤝 How I Handle Conflict and Pushback

 I don’t mistake the law for the status quo.
-There’s a hard line at actual wrongdoing.
+That said, there’s a hard line at actual wrongdoing.
 If you’re looking for How to Get Away with Murder, Netflix is the better use of time.
 I’ll push into gray zones and pressure-test edges, but I’m here to help build the future, not a rap sheet.

 With a scout’s curiosity, Bayesian probability lens, and relentless fact-driven legal scrutiny, I welcome pushback——it’s the fastest way to calibrate new facts and whether we’re building something sustainable and unbreakable.